Vardoge/synq-getting-started/README.md

 * We use [PagerDuty](https://app.pagerduty.com/) to manage on call and alerts
 * We use [StatusPage](https://manage.statuspage.io/pages/x9f990zglm69) to communicate public API [status](https://synq.statuspage.io/) information to customers

-### Supporting customers
+### Supporting Prospects/Customers

-* We use [Zendesk](https://synqsupport.zendesk.com) for support email, [Chatlio](https://chatlio.com/) for chat support and our [community](https://community.synq.fm) forum for forum based support.
-Notifications for support tickets are sent to the #zendesk Slack channel and to Pagerduty if a support ticket is open for more than 2 hours.
-Notifications for chat support requests are sent to the #chatliosupport Slack channel.
-* In addition to the support channels mentioned, we use the [synq-onboarding](https://onboarding.synq.fm/) slack channel to help customers while they are onboarding and [Gitter.im](https://gitter.im/SYNQfm/Lobby) for any questions on our services from developers.
+* We use [Zendesk](https://synqsupport.zendesk.com) for support email and [synq-onboarding](https://onboarding.synq.fm/) slack channel to help customers.
-* The customer success team will handle initial requests but any one can chip into issues and help to resolve customer problems.
-* There is no Synq without customers and the customer success team is the eyes and ears of our customers and their requests should be taken seriously!
+* We use Hubspot to track our customers and various interactions and converting our leads into signed deals.

 ## Be kind, Rewind!